hydroframe/subsettools/docs/getting_started.md

 ## Installation

-Subsettools can be installed in a python virtual environment with pip.
-You can get the latest stable release from PyPI with:
+The best way to install `subsettools` is using pip.
+This installs our latest stable release with fully-supported features.

 ```bash
 $ pip install subsettools
 ```

-Or you can get the latest development version directly from GitHub with:
+You can also install the latest development version by cloning the GitHub repository and using pip to install from the local directory:

 ```bash
 $ pip install git+https://github.com/hydroframe/subsettools.git